moorer2k/vapeID/README.md

 # VapeID
 A free windows tool for vape shop owners to quickly scan and verify clients ID's.
-Only supports AAMVA-compliant driver licenses.
+Only supports AAMVA-compliant driver licenses/ID's.
+You will obviously need an ID scanner that supports the scanning of ID barcodes.

 # Screenshots
 ![Main tab](https://i.imgur.com/0kaaEsE.png)